Timeline: Dell's buyout - a topsy-turvy affair

 The vote is expected to be close following disgruntlement among larger shareholders, who say his offer undervalues the company.
 Major shareholder Southeastern Asset Management has teamed up with billionaire investor Carl Icahn to lead a charge against the deal with an offer of their own.

-Sources say that, with the outcome increasingly uncertain, Dell's board might postpone the vote, but no firm decision has been made.
+Sources say that, with the outcome increasingly uncertain, Dell's board might postpone the vote, but no firm decision as been made.

 Here are several of the major events that have transpired in the months-long battle that followed almost half a year of behind-the-scenes negotiations